ChrisPappalardo/eparse/README.rst

 Usage
 =====
-eparse is intended to be used from the command-line.
-You can view supported commands and usage with ``--help`` as follows:
+eparse can be used as either a python library or from the command-line.
+You can view supported CLI commands and usage with ``--help`` as follows:

 .. code-block:: bash